PingOne Native SDKs

 To configure direct triggering of the mobile application in an authentication code flow:

 1. Create a native app, or edit an existing app.
-See Add an application - Native.
+Refer to Add an application - Native.

 Developer tasks

-In your native application code (also described in the iOS and Android README.md files, see PingOne Native SDK for iOS or PingOne Native SDK for Android):
+In your native application code (also described in the iOS and Android README.md files, refer to PingOne Native SDK for iOS or PingOne Native SDK for Android):

 1. Pass the retrieved authentication code to the mobile SDK by calling PingOne.authenticate().